WJ4IoT/Meshcore-Contact-Management-in-Home-Assistant/README.md

 # Meshcore Contact Management in Home Assistant
 A way to manage your contacts when using the Meshcore Intergration.
 And sorry this was slow-cooked 'noobish' development in the GUI so it is not a single package:

 This is a small help to remove your obsolete contacts in Home assistant.
 It is set up as a visual manual way to manage your contacts.
 The actual action is in a script.
-If deseried you can easily use this script in a more automated way to boldly run-though your contacts and delete them if they fit your criteria.
+If desired you can easily use this script in a more automated way to boldly run-though your contacts and delete them if they fit your criteria.
 How does it look like?

 <img width="1674" height="1062" alt="image" src="https://github.com/user-attachments/assets/768a144a-f4fc-4340-9b39-180870c35644" />

-f.y.i information what you see were the exceptional conditions which occured round 12 augustus and explained by Andy Kirby in this [video](https://www.youtube.com/watch?v=WuGb2GJsvVA)
+f.y.i information what you see were the left-overs of exceptional conditions which occured round 12 augustus and explained by Andy Kirby in this [video](https://www.youtube.com/watch?v=WuGb2GJsvVA)

 ## 1. Selection: Identify Possible Obsolete Contacts
 It is handy if you limit your view to a relevant selection.
 For this you need two helpers: